Marvel Cinematic Universe: Phase Three: Captain Marvel (2019)

 Carol Danvers becomes Captain Marvel, one of the galaxy's strongest heroes, after the Earth is caught in the center of an intergalactic conflict between two alien worlds.

 In May 2013, The Hollywood Reporter reported that Marvel had a working script based on the character Ms. Marvel.
 In October 2014, Marvel announced the film would be titled Captain Marvel and feature Carol Danvers.
 In April 2015, Nicole Perlman and Meg LeFauve were announced as screenwriters.
 At the 2016 San Diego Comic-Con, Brie Larson was confirmed to play the role of Carol Danvers.
 In April 2017, Anna Boden and Ryan Fleck were hired to direct.
 That August, Geneva Robertson-Dworet was revealed to be taking over as the film's screenwriter.
 Boden, Fleck, and Robertson-Dworet received final screenplay credits on the film.
 Location filming occurred in January 2018, while principal photography began in March in Los Angeles and concluded in July.
 The film was released on March 8, 2019.

 Captain Marvel is set in 1995.
-Samuel L. Jackson, Djimon Hounsou, Lee Pace, and Clark Gregg reprise their MCU roles as Nick Fury, Korath, Ronan the Accuser, and Phil Coulson, respectively, while the Skrull species are introduced to the MCU.
+Samuel L. Jackson, Djimon Hounsou, Lee Pace, and Clark Gregg reprise their MCU roles as Nick Fury, Korath, Ronan the Accuser, and Phil Coulson, respectively.
+The Skrull species is introduced to the MCU.
 The Russo brothers filmed the mid-credits scene, which takes place shortly before the first scenes of Avengers: Endgame and features Chris Evans as Steve Rogers, Scarlett Johansson as Natasha Romanoff, Don Cheadle as James Rhodes, and Mark Ruffalo as Bruce Banner.
 The post-credits scene shows Goose regurgitating the Tesseract on Fury's desk after swallowing it during the film's third act.